Julian22222/PRACTICE/Docker/README_Docker.md

 ENV PORT 3000  // PORT is env variable, 3000 is a value of ENV variable

 EXPOSE $PORT //<-- we use this syntaxis to use -> PORT variable.
-It tells what PORT will run our application
+It tells what PORT will be used in Docker Container to run our application.
 //This code means -> when we start this application, we will use PORT 3000

+VOLUME [ "/app/data" ]  //<-- it is array where we indicate the path to current VOLUME

 //To run our application
 CMD ["node", "app.js"] //<-- an array, with few elements.
 Each element represent one command. -> Locally to start our application we write in terminal --> node app.js, Where app.js is file to run.
 Here is the same but all elements we put separately